-The recreation ground adjacent to the School is situated behind the school and is well used by the youth of the village and dog walkers.
+The recreation ground adjacent to the school is situated behind the school and is well used by the youth of the village and dog walkers.
 The Parish Council has installed a fenced multi-purpose games area, a zip wire and outside gym equipment, as well as play equipment and football posts.
-There are plans to provide another, larger, fenced multi-purpose games area as there are often queues for the current one.
+A new, larger, fenced multi-purpose games area has recently been constructed as there are often queues for the current one.
 The recreation ground is a crucial resource for the village and needs to be preserved.